tienery/StoryDev-Engine/README.md

+This project is now obsolete and has been superseded by the new and much improved [StoryDev](https://github.com/storydev/StoryDev-Editor) editor, with more options and not restricted to Flash technology.

 StoryDev-Engine
 ===============
 This is going to be an interactive story engine, written in Haxe on the OpenFL framework.
 It is designed to make writing interactive stories easier in a user-friendly way for both the author and the programmer.
 The engine part of this product is almost done; all that needs to be done is corrections with custom links and it will be optimised for Flash and C++ targets (the main aim of this project).